benkeen/spirograph/README.md

 spirograph
 ==========

-Tinkering around with Backbone, pureCSS and other new fun stuff.
+Tinkering around with Backbone and other fun stuff.